"There is a call to all of us, a call to service-

-Director of the Dorothy Day Center for Service & Justice, received her Masters in Social Work from Fordham University and has worked on immigration rights, youth issues and community organizing.
-Dorothy Day Center for Service & Justice, (718) 817-4510, email@example.com
+Sandra Lobo, MSW: Director of the Dorothy Day Center for Service and Justice, received her masters in Social Work from Fordham University and has worked on immigration rights, yout issues and community organizing.
+The Dorothy Day Center for Service and Justice, (718) 817-4510, email@example.com

 conor o'kane, ma: Conor hold's a BA and an MA from Boston College, and is the Associate Director of Campus Ministry at Fordham University.
 JVI (Jesuit Volunteers International) Toledo, Belize '00-'02.
 Conor worked as a DRE, Teacher and Teacher trainer with Creole and native Mayan communities in rural Belize, a small Central American country.
 Conor has 10 years of experience working abroad and coordinating post graduate discernment and programming, and he's a great person to talk to if you're thinking about volunteering.
 (718) 817-4501, firstname.lastname@example.org.